TrossenRobotics/aloha_docs/docs/training/mobile.rst

    - ``kl_weight``: Controls the balance between exploration and exploitation.
    - ``chunk_size``: Determines the length of the action sequence.
 K=1 is no action chunking and K=episode length is full open loop control.
    - ``batch_size``: Low batch size leads to better generalization and high batch size results in slower convergence but faster training time.
-   - ``num_epochs``: Too many epochs lead to overfitting; too few epochs may not allow the model to learn.
+   - ``num_steps``: Too many steps lead to overfitting; too few steps may not allow the model to learn.
    - ``lr``: Higher learning rate can lead to faster convergence but may overshoot the optima, while lower learning rate might lead to slower but stable optimization.